Kairoz64/blog/_posts/2024-11-27-progress-on-first-video.md

 ## November 29th, 2024
 Today I started to do the dub again.
 I was a little slow because of that long break, but overall I had no problem.
 I am happy that I am able to do this again :)
 **Lines: 730/1114.**

+## November 30th, 2024
+I'm still slow, but I am able to achieve a *decent* pronunciation of the lines even after that long break.
+That's good, because I thought I had to relearn how to pronounce things all over again, that's a relief.
+**Lines: 760/1114.**